<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=672348691155252&amp;ev=PageView&amp;noscript=1">

 Hazard Communication Solutions:

-• Maintain an easily accessible, and understandable Material Safety Data Sheets (MSDS) for each chemical in the facility.
+• Maintain easily accessible, and understandable Material Safety Data Sheets (MSDS) for each chemical in the facility.

 • Train employees on how to read, and follow the instructions of the MSDS.